evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 ### Seats

-The HiPhi Z 5 Seater accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The HiPhi Z 5 Seater accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats